Counterflow Steam Systems

 2. If the system main is connected to the boiler and runs out without having a pipe at the end that returns, it is likely a counterflow system.

-3. Conversely, if the main turns back toward the boiler with a smaller pipe at the end, it is a parallel flow system where steam and condensate run the same direction.
+3. Conversely, if the main turns back toward the boiler with a smaller pipe at the end, it is a parallel flow system where steam and condensate run in the same direction.